-Other: May be repeated once if student does not obtain a C or higher, or by teacher recommendation.
+May be repeated once if student does not obtain a C or higher, or by teacher recommendation.

 Students will gain an introduction to fundamental concepts in data exploration, graphing, proportions, equations, exponents and functions, and basic geometry.
-The course will emphasize the steps of the problem solving process and is designed to be completed over a two year period.
-A and B.
+The course will emphasize the steps of the problem solving process and is designed to be completed over a two year period, A and B.

 MODIFIED ALGEBRAIC CONCEPTS B

+037MTH Grade Levels: 9 - 12

+035MTH

+Credits: 0.5 Math credit (0.5 per semester)

+Length: Two semesters

+Prerequisites: Recommendation of IEP team.

-Other: May be repeated once if student does not obtain a C or higher, or by teacher recommendation.
+May be repeated once if student does not obtain a C or higher, or by teacher recommendation.
 Students will gain an introduction to fundamental concepts in data exploration, graphing, proportions, equations, exponents and functions, and basic geometry.
-The course will emphasize the steps of the problem solving process and is designed to be completed over a two year period.
-A and B.

-MODIFIED GEOMETRY A
+The course will emphasize the steps of the problem solving process and is designed to be completed over a two year period, A and B. MODIFIED GEOMETRY A 051MTH Credits: 0.5 Math credit (0.5 per semester) Grade Levels: 9 - 12 Two semesters Prerequisites: Recommendation of IEP team.

-Other: May be repeated once if student does not obtain a C or higher, or by teacher recommendation.
+May be repeated once if student does not obtain a C or higher, or by teacher recommendation.
 Based on students' individual goals and objectives, this course will address the fundamental concepts of geometry.
-This course is designed to be completed over a two year period, course A and B.

-MODIFIED GEOMETRY B
+This course is designed to be completed over a two year period, course A and B. MODIFIED GEOMETRY B 053MTH Grade Levels: 9 - 12 Credits: 0.5 Math credit (0.5 per semester) Length: Two semesters Prerequisites: Recommendation of IEP team.